 As a gynecologic cancer patient exploring treatment options at CTCA®, you’ll meet with a gynecologic oncologist and your other care team members on your first visit.
 They oversee every aspect of their patients’ care—from surgery and chemotherapy to nutrition therapy.

-After reviewing your medical records and health history, and performing a pelvic exam, your gynecologic oncologist will order the appropriate diagnostic tests to determine the best course of treatment.
+After reviewing your medical records and health history, and performing a pelvic exam, your gynecologic oncologist will order diagnostic tests to determine an appropriate course of treatment.
 These may include imaging scans, as well as blood tests.

 You will meet again with your gynecologic oncologist, generally within two to three days of your first visit, to discuss the test results.
 Your gynecologic oncologist will share the treatment options that are available to you, as well as the ways in which supportive care services may be incorporated into your cancer treatment plan.

 Explore gynecologic oncology procedures